 Today I want to write a post all about my top 5 Shakespeare plays.
-I’ve never really written any posts on this brilliant writer, so why not start now?
+I’ve never really written any posts about this brilliant, renowned writer, so why not start now?

 Below are my top 5 Shakespeare plays that I’ve loved- and also the ones that I really want to read.

-This play has so many deep messages about outsiders, self-esteem and evil, and I think that the depth of the play really makes it interesting.
-I also love the racial issues that it brings up, and the strong female characters of the play are really interesting to read about.
-I also recently read ‘New Boy’ by Tracy Chevalier, which was a brilliant retelling of this play in 1970s America.
+This play has so many important messages about outsiders, self-esteem, evil, and race- and I think that the depth of the play makes it really interesting.
+I also recently read ‘New Boy’ by Tracy Chevalier, which was a brilliant retelling of this play set in 1970s America.

 2. ‘Romeo and Juliet’

-I know this is such a typical answer, but I really enjoyed reading this play, and the passages of the play about love are just truly beautiful (until you realise that Juliet is probably only about 13…).
-The fact that this story has been retold and reformed over the ages just shows its power.
+I know this is such a typical answer, but I really enjoyed reading this play- and the passages of the play about love are just beautiful (until you realise that Juliet is probably only about 13).
+The fact that this story has been retold and reformed over the ages just shows its power and charm.

 4. ‘Twelfth Night’

 I really want to read this one, it sounds great!
 The storyline sounds really confusing, but I love the sound of the strong female characters.
-It’s also a comedy, so might be happier than the ones I’ve read in the past, which have all been tragedies… Tragedies are good and everything, but there’s not much ambiguity regarding how everyone will end up!
+It’s also a comedy, so might be happier than the ones I’ve read in the past, which have all been tragedies.

-Ages ago I watched the teen film ‘She’s the Man’ which was loosely (very loosely) based on ‘Twelfth Night’ and, although the film was awful, it did get me interested in the play, with Viola, the main character, dressing up as a man, which really intrigues me!
+Ages ago I watched the teen film ‘She’s the Man’ which was (very) loosely based on ‘Twelfth Night’ and, although the film was awful, it did get me interested in the play!

 5. ‘Anthony and Cleopatra’

 This sounds like such an amazing play!
 My mum studied it a couple of years ago, and the character of Cleopatra sounds so strong-willed.
-I think that Shakespeare often portrays women as strong characters, and throughout his plays I can see some similarity in their strong nature, such as with Emilia from ‘Othello’ and Lady Macbeth.
-I’m sure Shakespeare must have been a closet feminist 😉
+I think that Shakespeare often portrays women as strong characters, and in his plays I can see some similarity in their strong nature, such as the character of Emilia from ‘Othello’ and Lady Macbeth.

-There are so many more plays I could name that I would love to read, and hopefully one day I’ll get round to reading them all, but these are the few that I have loved reading, and that I’m looking forward to reading in the future!
+There are so many more plays I could name that I would love to read- and hopefully one day I’ll get round to reading them all- but these are the few that I have loved reading, or that I’m looking forward to reading in the future.